getclaps/site/README.md

 <clap-button url="#built-in-spam-protection" text-placement="bottom" nowave></clap-button>

 Clap button uses a simple _Proof of Work_ algorithm to add an additional barrier to automated scripts attempting to manipulate your clap scores. -->

+## Cookie Clicker-like Engagement
+{:.mt4}

+<clap-button url="#improve-seo-ranking" text-placement="bottom" nowave></clap-button>

+Clap Button improves your SEO ranking by keeping users engaged on your site.

+The component is designed to draw attention and keeps visitors active with it's Cookie Clicker[^1]-like mechanics, which are exploiting the fact that clicking something repeatedly is oddly satisfying.

 ## Living on the Edge